 As we mentioned before, since the beginning of Handly development we paid significant attention to scalability and flexibility, and we are still committed to this.

 In general, handle-based models have decent scalability by design.
 For example, the handle/body idiom can limit the amount of memory used by the model; however, several fine points must be considered.
 For example, during the scalability testing of Handly we found an issue in the implementation of the notification mechanism: in scenarios with many changed elements, building the delta took too much time.
 We found that this issue is also present in the JDT Java model, which we used as a basis for our development.
 We fixed the issue in Handly and offered a patch for JDT, which was gladly accepted.
-It is just one of many examples showing the advantage of integration of Handly into existing models (because this would limit the scope of required fixes to one place).
+It is just one of many examples showing the advantage of the integration of Handly into existing models (because this would limit the scope of required fixes to one place).

 To make the integration of Handly to existing model implementations possible, the library must provide significant flexibility.
-The major problem here is preserving backwards compatibility with the model API.
+The major problem here is preserving backward compatibility with the model API.
 This task was solved in

 Flexibility also has other aspects.
 For example, Handly sets very few limitations for the model structure and therefore can be used for modeling both general-purpose languages and domain-specific languages.
 Handly does not require to use any specific AST representation for building the source file structure.
 It does not even require to use an AST at all, which ensures compatibility with virtually any parser.
-Finally, Handly supports fully-featured integration with Eclipse workspace, but is also capable of working with file systems directly due to integration with
+Finally, Handly supports fully-featured integration with Eclipse workspace but is also capable of working with file systems directly due to integration with

 The latest version of

 As we mentioned earlier, one of these projects is 1C:Enterprise Development Tools.
 Since the very beginning, it uses Handly for modeling high-level structure elements of 1C:Enterprise script and 1C:Enterprise query language.
-The other project is less known to wide audience.
+The other project is less known to a wide audience.
 It is

 We hope that with the release of version 1.0 with stable API and the end of the incubation phase, Handly will acquire more adopters.
 Meanwhile, we test and improve the API and provide two releases each year: one in June (together with a new Eclipse release) and the other one in December.
 The adopters can rely on this schedule.
 It is also worth noting that the "bug rate" of the project always remains low and since the very first versions Handly has proved itself as a reliable tool to our early adopters.
 For more information about Eclipse Handly, please see